siddhantladdha/analog_daddy/README.md

 ## Motivation

 This library shows Analog Design who the daddy is.
 Well, it's just an attempt to make transistor sizing less painful.
-Additionally, includes certain scripts and tools to make any aspect of Analog Design a little less painful.
+Additionally, it includes certain scripts and tools to make any aspect of Analog Design a little less painful.

 Analog Design requires practice, intuition and experience.
-It is difficult to build circuits for a given specification that works across PVT (process, voltage and temperature corners).
+It is difficult to build circuits for a given specification that works across PVT (process, voltage and temperature) corners.
 Then they should also work in real silicon.
 It is 'hard' and requires time.
 However, as far as the transistor sizing for a given DC operating point goes, with complicated models, pen-paper calculations to actual design convergence have become more painful.
 The lookup table based design methodology tries to find a middle ground.
 You can read more about it in